akajuvonen/akajuvonen.github.io/_drafts/lambda-calc.md

 3
 ```

 Addition has more than one possible definition.
-To keep it simple, let's use `succ` defined above:
+To keep it simple, let's use `succ` defined above.

 `PLUS := λm.λn.m SUCC n` -> untuitively applying successor function to `n`, doing it `m` times.